 Unfortunately, from there, the film frequently nosedives into near-fatal realms, both from its ambition and its lack-thereof.
 Failures abound, from the milquetoast, whitebread vocal performances for all of its human characters (Damon, Pullman, and Barrymore are exerting about as little effort as humanly possible), to the nadir-humping impossibility of the anachronistic score of early ‘00s butt rock, all sub-nu metal and vague Limp Bizkit knock-offs, in space no less!.
 The real struggles, however, are in the animation realm, where the film dives into a swirling cognitive dissonance of irreconcilable self-sabotage as that which ultimately saves the film also ignites a fire it can’t escape from.

 On one hand, Bluth’s heir-to-Disney’s-throne cel-styled animation is often divine, all spindled movement and characterization through sheer visuality (Korso’s non-human crew, kangaroo-esque Stith (Janeane Garofalo), space turtle Grune (John Leguizamo), and supercilious sidekick Preed (Nathan Lane) are the highlights of the film on all fronts, from animation to voice acting to characterization).
 The broadness of Bluth’s fluxional style, more comfortable in non-realistic realms, is at home in these characters.
 But the humans are a grimier, depressing lot aiming for a realism that only thaws the characters out of their expressiveness.
-The main characters are reduced to nominally more subtle facial expressions that are not abetted or corroborated at all by a script without an ounce of material to fill-in those expressions with actual meaning and life.
+The main characters are reduced to nominally more subtle facial expressions that are not abetted at all by a script without an ounce of material to fill-in those expressions with actual meaning and life.
 The anthropomorphized characters, clearly Bluth’s collective muse, shuttle past the script’s deficiencies on a rocket of sheer cartoon physicality that the human characters – relying on a non-listening script for maturity and depth – completely avoid.

 The human nomads, though, aren’t the film’s real poisoned apple here.
 No, that would be the film’s endearing but chilly and misguided attempt to rocket past technology and place 2D characters on 3D CG planes, the fruits of which are a junkyard dog of a film that is constantly buckling underneath the slurry of visual styles.
 Rather than fascinating counterpoints, the dimensions become heated adversaries, with the flat characters floating roughly in tandem with 3D technology surfaces that never connect with the people nominally standing on them.
 The villainous Drej, computerized space aliens, work because they are meant to be invasive forces in the film, so their ungainly, non-normative depiction is justified in the screenplay.
 But the rest of it?
 A film searching for a style, throttling between multiple ones, and ultimately forgetting to rise up from the briny depths of its animation to come up for air.